marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

   },
   ...
 ```
-you nedd to rename your main entry file extention to `.ts`:
+you need to rename your main entry file extension to `.ts`:

 ```javascript
 ...